JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.AngularCore/REDEBRIEFME.md

 ## In Conclusion

-CRM MVP = a thin, reliable relationship hub that proves out shared UI and offline sync—ready to grow into pipelines and activities later.
+ReactCore MVP = a thin, reliable relationship hub that proves out shared UI and offline sync—ready to grow into pipelines and activities later.

 ---